Razorblade Suitcase

 Razorblade Suitcase is the second studio album by English rock band Bush.
 It was released on 19 November 1996 by Trauma and Interscope Records in the United States and Europe and on 20 January 1997 in the United Kingdom.
 The follow-up to their 1994 debut Sixteen Stone, it was recorded at Abbey Road Studios in London with engineer and producer Steve Albini.
 Its sound is more raw than that of its predecessor and has frequently been compared to Nirvana's In Utero (1993), which was also produced and engineered by Albini.
-For example, one review at the time said the band made you feel as though Kurt Cobain was still alive.